Base Flood Elevation & Elevation Certificates in Florida

 Do I need an elevation certificate if I am not in a flood zone?

 If your property is in Zone X (low to moderate risk), you are not required to have an elevation certificate.
-However, approximately 25% of all National Flood Insurance Program claims come from properties outside high-risk flood zones.
+However, from 2014 to 2024, 29% of NFIP flood insurance claims came from areas outside high-risk flood areas (FEMA, floodsmart.gov).
 An elevation certificate can help you qualify for lower insurance rates even in Zone X, and it documents your property's true flood risk for future buyers.
 Many Florida homeowners in Zone X choose to get one for peace of mind and potential savings.

 How does an elevation certificate reduce flood insurance premiums?